 User Experience

 One of IPTV’s unique selling points (USPs) is its personalized and flexible user experience.
-IPTV delivers content according to your preference.
-You can watch the show or live programming at your convenience.
+IPTV delivers content according to your preferences, so you can watch shows or live programming at your convenience.

 Traditional TV relies on scheduled programming.
-If you want to catch a program, you must be available when it airs.
-Otherwise, you’ll miss it.
+If you want to catch a program, you must be available when it airs, or you miss it.

 Interactivity